Afront/rpn-calculator/rpn-calculator/README.md

 ### Prerequisites

 The programming language used for this project is [Crystal](https://crystal-lang.org), which means an Linux environment is needed in order to compile the code.
-[Readline](https://tiswww.case.edu/php/chet/readline/rltop.html) has to be installed to the Linux environment as well in order to compile the code..
+[Readline](https://tiswww.case.edu/php/chet/readline/rltop.html) and [PCRE](https://www.pcre.org/) have to be installed to the Linux environment as well in order to compile the code.
 ### Installing

 Refer to the [Development](#development) section for more information.